Why are many businesses instilling a DevOps culture into their organization?: Validity and Limitations of the Study

 \subsection{Results for $\Cualpha$}

-We show, in Table \ref{tab:table-Cualpha}, the values of $\Cualpha$ for iterations 1 and 2 and for the research questions RQ1 (problems) and RQ2 (results).
+Table \ref{tab:table-Cualpha} shows the $\Cualpha$ values for iterations 1 and 2 and for RQ1 (problems) and RQ2 (results).

-With respect to the RQ1 (problems), in iteration 1, we obtained a global $\Cualpha$ coefficient of $0.67$, which is slightly above the lower threshold of applicability of $0.667$.
+With respect to RQ1 (problems), in iteration 1, we obtained a global $\Cualpha$ coefficient of $0.67$, which is slightly above the lower threshold of applicability, $0.667$.
 This is compatible with the observation of Section 5.1 that, for this iteration, $\alphabin$ reached significantly low values for semantic domains P02 and P09.
-This is an evidence that the boundaries of some semantic domains in the first version of the codebook were not well-defined and their descriptions presented a certain amount of overlapping.
+This is evidence that the boundaries of some semantic domains in the first version of the codebook were not well defined and their descriptions presented a certain amount of overlapping.
 Nevertheless, this problem was overcome with the new version of the codebook.
-In iteration 2, the value of $\Cualpha$ increased until $0.905$.
-This is clearly above the threshold of $0.8$ reported in the literature for getting statistical significance.
-This evidences that the review process of the codebook detected the flaws in the description of the limits of applicability of the semantic domains, which led to clearer and bounder definitions.
+In iteration 2, the value of $\Cualpha$ increased to $0.905$.
+This is clearly above the threshold of $0.8$ reported in the literature for obtaining statistical significance.
+This evidences that the review process of the codebook detected the flaws in the description of the limits of applicability of the semantic domains, which led to clearer and more bounded definitions.

-With respect to the research question RQ2 (results), we observed that $\Cualpha$ attained very high values, higher than 0.8, in both iterations.
-This confirms the trend previously observed that the semantic domains of these research question are clearly stated.
-Indeed, the value of $\Cualpha$ increased in iteration 2 with respect to the value of iteration 1, in consonance with the previous observation for RQ1.
+With respect to RQ2 (results), we observed that $\Cualpha$ obtained very high values, higher than 0.8, in both iterations.
+This confirms the trend previously observed that the semantic domains of this research question are clearly stated.
+Indeed, the value of $\Cualpha$ increased in iteration 2 with respect to the value of iteration 1, in accordance with the previous observation for RQ1.